My own Investigation

 By 2018, I had lost all confidence in any Australian authorities, particularly the AFP, and I certainly had no confidence in the Mozambique authorities to obtain justice for the family.
 In October 2018, two years after my daughter Elly’s death, I decided to travel to Mozambique myself to see where Elly had died and to retrace her steps.
 I hoped that, even after two years, I might uncover solid evidence.
 I had no idea what to expect, but the locals were friendly, generally viewing visitors from other countries as wealthy and approachable.

-Within just two days, I was informed by a local that someone had important information for me.
+On the second day, I was informed by a local that someone had important information for me.
 I met with this person, and he showed me a “CLEAR” photo of Elly at the crime scene with her top ripped from her shoulder down her torso.
 This was the first time I had ever seen this explicit image; until then, I had only seen a blurred version.
 I was shocked and could hardly bear to look at the clear photo knowing it was Elly with her black bare feet visible.
 Astonishingly, as I later discovered, the Australian Federal Police and DFAT had possessed this clear photo since 2016 but had never disclosed it to the family, coroner, or the Melbourne pathologist, thereby concealing that Elly’s top had been completely destroyed, ripped apart!!!
 The AFP had even provided the photo to the Mozambique Chief Inspector, yet the coroner in 2016 remained unaware of its existence until I sent this clear version to the Coroner’s Court in October 2018 to the then coroner (Bracken), while still in Tofo on my trip to investigate Elly’s murder!!!

 This clear crime scene photograph was one of the most important pieces of evidence I obtained during my first trip.
 Despite this, it was not acted on or disclosed by Australian or Mozambique authorities until I uncovered it myself in October 2018.